GoogleCloudDataproc/initialization-actions/gpu/README.md

       --metadata install_gpu_agent=false
     ```

 2. Use the `gcloud` command to create a new cluster with this initialization action.
-The following command will create a new cluster named `<CLUSTER_NAME>`.
-   install GPU drivers and add the GPU monitoring service.
+The following command will create a new cluster named `<CLUSTER_NAME>`, install GPU drivers and add the GPU monitoring service.

     ```bash
     gcloud beta dataproc clusters create <CLUSTER_NAME> \